 Allocating ample resources to law enforcement will likely take time: American corporations still tend to invest in society somewhat retroactively and begrudgingly.
-Businesses must rely on you, as a security professional, to evaluate and contend with all threats, and make recommendations for effective solutions within the budget you have.
+Businesses throughout the United States on our staff to content and evaluate threats on their property.
+Our team is continuously collaborating with organizations to develop security protocols that align with their budgets.

 The key, as any security professional knows, is to use multilayered security solutions that work together synergistically to Deter, Detect and Delay any criminal.
 Because of strained law enforcement resources, the emphasis must be on deterrents.